ThuanNaN/VQA_Template/augmentation/README.md

 **Parameters:**

-- `difficulty`: Augmentation difficulty level (EASY, MEDIUM, or HARD)
+- `difficulty`: Augmentation difficulty level as float (0.0-1.0) where 0.0 is easiest and 1.0 is hardest
 - `patch_size`: Size of patches for masking (default: 16)
 - `mask_ratio`: Custom mask ratio (overrides difficulty default)
 - `seed`: Random seed for reproducibility